-The Evolution of the Private Equity Market and the Decline in IPOs
+The Deregulation of the Private Equity Markets and the Decline in IPOs

 Keywords: Initial Public Offerings (IPOs), Venture Capital, Private Equity, Founder Equity, NSMIA